tomthetrainer/CDF_Demo/README.md

 ## Static or Batch read
 The following statement displays a dataframe "static_df" representing all table changes occuring in version 1-5 df will be a static, or batch dataframe.

-The df will not be updated if further changes occur to the source table. static_df = spark.read.format("delta") \
+This df "static_df" will not be updated if further changes occur to the source table.

+static_df = spark.read.format("delta") \
   .option("readChangeFeed", "true") \
   .option("startingVersion", 1) \